juliogomez/devops/README.md

 ### Installing Kubernetes the _easy_ way

 [k3s](https://k3s.io/) is an easy-to-install, lightweight but fully-compliant, kubernetes distribution (40MB single binary and 512MB RAM) optimized for ARM architectures, like our RPi setup.
 It does not include several heavy components that might not be really necessary in a common setup, like legacy features, embedded plugins, and other things like...
 Docker.
 Yes, you read well.
 It does not include Docker.
 What!?!
-Well, it includes a better option: a low-level component called [containerd](https://containerd.io/), much lighter that Docker.
+Well, it includes a better option: a low-level component called [containerd](https://containerd.io/), much lighter than Docker.

 Sounds like a great option for our small cluster, right?
 Time to get our hands dirty!